Migraine: Best Foods, Diet & Natural Ways to Get Migraine Relief

 - Ginger

-- Light foods
+- Light, easy-to-digest foods

 - Herbal teas